camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/process-archive.html.md

       <code>isScanForProcessDefinitions</code> property is set to <code>true</code>.
 It can be used
-      to deploy additional resources beside process and case definitions, for example to add a script to the deployment and reference it as an external source (see the documentation about [script source][script-source] for more information).
-To specify multiple suffixes, a comma is used as seperator, ie. <code>py,groovy,rb</code>.
+      to deploy additional resources beside process and case definitions, for example to add a script to the deployment and reference it as an external source (see the documentation about
+      <a href="ref:/guides/user-guide/#process-engine-scripting-script-source">script source</a> for more information).
+To specify multiple suffixes, a comma is
+      used as seperator, ie. <code>py,groovy,rb</code>.
     </td>
   </tr>
 </table>

-[script-source]: ref:/guides/user-guide/#process-engine-scripting-script-source
+[call-activity-binding]: ref:/api-references/bpmn20/#subprocesses-call-activity-calledelement-binding